alanvardy/alan_vardy/posts/2022/09-02-dependabot.md

 Staying current can be challenging when there is so much to do daily.
 Whether critical infrastructure for a million-dollar business or an open-source library you work on on the weekend, it is difficult to find the time to update every little package in your dependency tree.
 The state of neglect worsens when multiple people are on a project, and the need for updating becomes a tragedy of the commons because when something is everyone's responsibility, it is also no one's.

-Eventually, things get so out of date that a large, risky, and heroic effort is needed to bring the codebase back into modernity.
-Developers grind away late at night and miss essential deadlines because the problem was allowed to metastasize into a bigger one.
+Eventually, our dependencies might get so out of date that a large, risky, and heroic effort is needed to bring the codebase back into the modern era.
+Brave developers will have to grind away late at night and, in severe cases, miss deadlines because the problem was allowed to metastasize.

-The solution is, unsurprisingly, to have automation manage the process and make incremental updates a regular part of a team's daily workflow so that every deployment is as low-risk as possible.
+An excellent solution to this problem is using automation to manage daily incremental updates.
+This approach ensures that every deployment is as low-risk as possible.

 ## Enter Dependabot

-Dependabot started as a private outfit and was acquired by Microsoft after they also purchased GitHub.
-Its primary purpose is to open PRs incrementally updating dependencies in supported languages on GitHub.
+Dependabot started as a private outfit but has since been acquired by Microsoft.
+Its primary purpose is to open PRs that incrementally update dependencies in supported languages on GitHub (also owned by Microsoft).

-After setting it up, we developers can rely on it to open PRs and tirelessly champion the update process with a single-minded purpose no biological lifeform could ever hope to match.
+Once Dependabot is set up, we developers can rely on it to open PRs and tirelessly champion the update process with a single-minded purpose no biological lifeform could ever hope to match.
 That's somewhat useful, in my opinion :)

 ![A dependabot pull request](dependabot.png "A dependabot pull request")

 ## What's the catch?

 There are 4 requirements.
-Three are set in stone, and the 4th a little looser.
+Three are set in stone; the fourth is a bit looser.

 ### 1. GitHub

-This one is pretty self-explanatory: you need to be using GitHub.
+This one is pretty self-explanatory: we need to use GitHub.
 Microsoft is seeking to maximize the value of its product.

 ### 2. A good test suite